 9. Always be game

 You love to be that fun parent who not only packs an array of pails, shovels, sifters, and cups for some serious sand-pie making but who also comes armed with games to play together.
-Scavenger hunts keep your little ones happily searching to fill their pails with treasures: a pink shell, a feather, golden kelp, driftwood, sea glass, etc. Write up your list before leaving home.
+Scavenger hunts keep your little ones happily searching to fill their pails with treasures: a pink shell, a feather, golden kelp, driftwood, sea glass, etc. Write up your complete beach packing list before leaving home.
 For your older kids, you don’t just bring footballs, Frisbees and/or paddle balls: You create a family tournament, keep score and announce winners: Your daughter gets first place and wins a nice, fresh sand pie.

 10. We all scream for sunscreen

-You always apply your first round before you leave the resort because it needs time to sink in.
-Also, with your whole family at the beach, there is a variety of ages, skin types and activity levels, so this is not a one-size-fits-all gig.
+You always apply your first round of sun protection before you leave the resort because it needs time to sink in.
+Also, while spending time with your whole family at the beach, there is a variety of ages, skin types and activity levels, so this is not a one-size-fits-all gig.
 (Here’s a link to the latest recommendations from the American Academy of Pediatrics on sunscreen.)
-You follow their suggestion of hats, sunglasses, and cover-ups, minimizing sun exposure between 10 a.m. and 4 p.m. and reapplying a broad spectrum 15 SPF or higher every two hours, and after swimming or sports.
+You follow their suggestion of hats, sunglasses, and cover-ups, minimizing sun exposure between 10 a.m. and 4 p.m. and reapplying a broad spectrum 15 SPF or higher every two hours, and after swimming or water sports.
 Sprays are convenient for sandy skin, but you find they can be trickier to apply correctly — especially by your excited and impatient kiddos trying to spray each other in a tropical breeze.

 Bonus Tip: The Rules: The beach can be distracting and dangerous.
 So you always set some ground rules for your kiddos before your adventure begins and repeat them upon arrival.
 You point out the lifeguard’s location, discuss the tides and make sure they understand rip currents, and why it’s important to stay together.

 If you would like more help creating your family beach vacation packing list, the concierge at Koloa Landing Resort on Kauai’s sunny South Shore has many ideas and beach hacks.
-Click here for more info about our Kauai resort or to book a room for your best family-friendly beach vacations ever.
+Click here for more info about our Kauai resort or to book a room for your best family-friendly beach vacations ever.+

 Erica Karlin — Koloa Landing Resort